axvr/axvr.github.io/blog/index.md

 ---
 title: "Blog"
 description: "Alex Vear's blog.
-Here you will find lots of stuff about computers and software engineering."
+Here you will mostly find stuff about computers and software engineering."
 ---

-Coming soon...
+Reverse chronological list of blog posts.  **Coming soon...**